-According to the Bureau of Labor Statistics, employment of physician assistants is projected to grow by 18% from 2016 to 2026, much faster than the average for all occupations.
+Job Outlook: According to the BLS, employment of speech-language pathologists is projected to grow by 29% from 2020 to 2030, much faster than the average for all occupations.

-How to Land the Job: While a bachelor's degree is the minimum requirement for tax accountants, many accountants pursue master's degrees in accounting (with a focus in taxes).
-Most states require accountants to be licensed as Certified Public Accountants to begin work—this license varies by state, but typically requires some post-BA coursework.
+How to Land the Job: While a bachelor's degree is the minimum requirement for tax accountants, many accountants pursue master's degrees in accounting with a focus on taxes.
+Most states require accountants to be licensed as certified public accountants to begin work.
+This license varies by state but typically requires some post-BA coursework.

-According to the Bureau of Labor Statistics, employment of teacher’s aides is projected to grow by 8% from 2016 to 2026, about as fast as the average for all occupations.
+Job Outlook: According to the BLS, employment of teacher’s aides is projected to grow by 9% from 2020 to 2030, about as fast as the average for all occupations.

-Web Developer: Web developers are programmers who specialize in creating web-based applications.
+Web developers are programmers who specialize in creating web-based applications.
 This job is in particularly high demand due to the number of applications on smartphones and other electronic devices.
 While web developers can work for large corporations, government agencies, or startups, many work from home.
-As a freelance web developer, a parent would be able to select her projects and create her own schedule.
+As a freelance web developer, a parent would be able to select their projects and create their own schedule.

 For parents who don't have the time or money to take courses, there are a number of tutorials and courses offered for free online.

-According to the Bureau of Labor Statistics, employment of web developers is projected to grow by 15% from 2016 to 2026, much faster than the average for all occupations.
+Job Outlook: According to the BLS, employment of web developers is projected to grow by 13% from 2020 to 2030, much faster than the average for all occupations.